Seasawher/mathlib4-help/docs/attributes.md

 ## pp_nodot
- mark declaration to never be pretty printed using field notation
+ mark declaration to never be pretty printed using field notation Marks a declaration to never be pretty printed using field notation.

 ## pp_using_anonymous_constructor
- mark structure to be pretty printed using `⟨a,b,c⟩` notation
+ mark structure to be pretty printed using `⟨a,b,c⟩` notation Marks a structure to be pretty printed using the anonymous constructor notation (`⟨a, b, c⟩`).

 ## prec_parser
  parser